MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

 Now you're ready to use the SDK to call the Computer Vision service and analyze an image.

-1. In the code file for your client application (**Program.cs** or **image-analysis&period;py**), in the **Main** function, note that the code to load the configuration settings has been provided.
+1. In the code file for your client application (**Program.cs** or **image-analysis.py**), in the **Main** function, note that the code to load the configuration settings has been provided.
 Then find the comment **Authenticate Computer Vision client**.
 Then, under this comment, add the following language-specific code to create and authenticate a Computer Vision client object:

 **C#**